jetstream-cloud/js2docs/docs/faq/trouble.md

     sudo apt install ./google-chrome-stable_current_amd64.deb

 Chrome can also be launched from the command-line by typing `google-chrome`.
 You can also launch it from the activity bar.

+### I can't ping or reach a public/floating IP from an internal, non-routed host

+This as a change in the network between Jetstream 1 and 2.
+You cannot presently ping a floating IP address from  internal, non-routable IPs.
+You can only to talk from non-routed nodes to bastion hosts and floating IPs only work from other routable hosts.

+To communicate from an internal only Jetstream2 instance to an instance on Jetstream2 with a floating IP, you'll need to use the internal networking address or name.